NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/Comparing_Human_and_AI_way_for_Big-String-Set_Intersection_Performance_in_Java_by_JMH.md

 ![chatGPT.png](resources/BigSetIntersec/chatGPT.png)

-ChatGpt write a straightforward function that using native java method `Set.retainAll` to do the trick. we call it the `smallSetRetainAllBigSet`.
+ChatGPT write a straightforward function that using native java method `Set.retainAll` to do the trick. we call it the `smallSetRetainAllBigSet`.

 ---